-Can we do work partially with sugar and partially with wax?
+Can we work partially with sugar and partially with wax?

 Let's look at the different techniques of sugaring:

 This is the most popular technique (also called hand technique).
 The paste is applied and removed using fingers without any additional tools.
-It's the most common technique, good for lanugo hairs removal, as well as course (often shaved off) ones.
+It's the most common technique, great for removing fine lanugo hair, as well as coarse and thick hair.

 How to prepare your skin for epilation?

-We advise you to do a light peeling using oil scrub or a mesh brush a day before epilation.
+We suggest that you start with a light peeling, using oil scrub or a mesh brush one day prior to epilation.

-It helps to prepare your skin for the procedure and to free any ingrown hairs.
-But it's better to do peeling regularly, and we won't stop stressing it.
+This helps to prepare your skin for the procedure and to free any ingrown hairs.
+But it's better to do peeling regularly, and we won't stop stressing this!

-When using our special metal spatula during bandage technique sugaring make sure to use one portion of the sugar paste for each client and warm it up in a separate container.
+When using our special metal spatula during bandage technique, make sure to use one portion of the sugar paste for each client and warm it up in a separate container.

 HOW TO MAKE YOUR CLIENTS HATE SUGARING

-If you want to make a sugaring procedure another Medieval torture, here are several lifehacks:
+If you want to make your sugaring procedure a new form medieval torture, here are several life hacks:

 Sugaring paste: to heat or not to heat?
 That is the question.

-Many beginners often wonder if they need to warm the paste up before the use.
+Many beginners often wonder if they need to warm the paste up before application.

-A trimmer in the epilation room: does it help or not?
+A trimmer in the epilation room: do you need one?

-Imagine that you made an appointment, came into the beauty salon but the practitioner, instead of getting everything ready for the procedure, takes out this buzzing device.
+Imagine that you made an appointment, came into the beauty salon but the instead of preparing for the procedure, the practitioner takes out this buzzing device.